usaid-cs/yesterday-i-learned/useless-trivia.md

 - /r/trees is about marijuana. /r/marijuanaenthusiasts is about trees.
 - Japanese girls have not been [licking doorknobs](http://japanesegirlslickingdoorknobs.tumblr.com/) for more than three years.
 - "Battle rackets" is not a thing.
+- If you search for "poosh", a Kardashian shows up.